matheesha27/Machine-Vision-Lib/README.md

   4. Running a two-layer fully-connected (FC) network for CIFAR-10 in tensorflow.

 The code snippets are given in the "Codes" folder and the notebook file is also included.

+Further, explnations and results can be found in the Report.pdf.